-Cebu is one of the top family travel destinations in the Philippines, not just for its high standard leisure facilities, but also due to the various kid-friendly attractions.
+Cebu is one of the top family travel destinations in the Philippines, not just for its high standard leisure facilities, but also due to the various kid-friendly attractions like amazing beaches and many others.
 Cebu is a place where both adults and little travelers will have a great time.
-If you are planning to visit Cebu with your family, take a look at these activities waiting for you to enjoy.
+If you are planning to visit Cebu with your family, we suggest booking a stay in any of the affordable Airbnb vacation rentals or hotels in the city then take a look at these activities waiting for you to enjoy.
 Read on to find out about the 13 best things to do in Cebu with kids!

 Eskrima, also known as Kali or Arnis, is Filipino martial art and the Thai counterpart of the well known Muay Thai.
 The key difference between them is the use of weapons: Eskrima uses bladed weapons, knives and sticks.
 Although, Eskrima lays emphasis on the use of weapons it also deploys hand-to-hand combat.
 It is interesting that this form of martial arts did not have a set standard of techniques and for centuries it has been passed down to close family and friends.
 Over the last few decades, the society of Doce Pares in the city of Cebu has directed the valuable art toward world prominence and it has some grandmasters who have passed on their skills to the new generation.

 Doce Pares has also structured and codified Eskrima to form a curriculum, which is now recognized by the Department of Education in the Philippines.
 Sign up for the classes at Doce Pares, if you are keen on learning Eskrima.